Chronic Myeloid Leukemia (CML)

 • Shortness of breath: Shortness of breath can occur due to a shortage of healthy red blood cells or due to pressure on the lungs from an enlarged spleen.

-Later stages of CML
+Later stages of chronic myeloid leukemia (CML)

 • Easy bleeding and bruising: Easy bleeding and bruising can occur due to a shortage of platelets.
 Platelets are responsible for blood clotting.